Sammy3976/Cube/Readme.md

-# 💖 I Love You 3D Cube Animation 🚀
+# 3D Cube Animation 🚀
 *A rotating cube with a secret message, hover effects, and endless vibes – perfect for coders, lovers, and Gen Z chaos enthusiasts.*

 ---